DEI Benchmarks: Standards by Industry

 One word of caution when using global benchmarks for diversity and inclusion: use global diversity benchmarks together with industry benchmarks.
 This gives you a more complete picture.
 Think of it this way: global diversity and inclusion benchmarks can help you find your “stretch goal” for DEI by showing you the best of what has been done.
 Industry benchmarks give you a grounded sense of what’s possible in your industry.
 Your goals may fall somewhere between the two.

-Typical DEI Benchmarks
+Typical DEI benchmarks

 There are many types of data you can use as a starting point for comparison.
 At many companies, typical DEI benchmarks include race and gender.
 In other words, companies look at how many men and women are on their teams and how many BIPOC workers are employed.
 Some may look at the demographics of leadership tips.
 Great diversity benchmarks look beyond that to get a clearer picture: